 Finally, I'm looking at the heavy lifting.
 Take note that I'm not installing SQL Server or other heavy applications.
 I want to use Docker to download and run these kinds of resources in containers.

-$ choco install git git-lfs poshgit nodejs vscode dotnetcore-sdk postman docker-desktop azure-cli microsoftazurestorageexplorer azure-data-studio nswagstudio linqpad visualstudiocommunity2019 sqlitestudio python kubernetes-helm kubernetes-cli pulumi ngrok $ nvm install latest
+$ choco install git git-lfs poshgit nvm vscode dotnetcore-sdk postman docker-desktop azure-cli microsoftazurestorageexplorer azure-data-studio nswagstudio linqpad visualstudiocommunity2019 sqlitestudio python kubernetes-helm kubernetes-cli pulumi ngrok $ nvm install latest

 While it would be great to have all my applications installed with a single script, there are still some applications that don't have a Chocolatey install.

 - Adobe XD - It's free Photoshop-like design software.
 Awesome for planning out the design of a web page for different screen sizes.
 I'm not good with it yet, but I'm very interested in learning.

 Chocolatey can install applications and windows features to ensure a development machine is set up the same way each time.
 It's so much faster than manually downloading and installing each application as you remember it.
 Instead, all of the work is in keeping and maintaining the list of applications that need to be installed.
 Where possible, use Chocolatey to install rather than installing a downloaded file.

 To check local chocolatey installs as well as other applications:

 $ choco list -li